MARCH 15, 2019

 The Project Advisory Board (PAB) consists of academics, project partners and industry experts.
 The PAB meets annually to review the progress of the project, and to provide advice where needed.
 The PAB will be meeting at the University of Sussex in July.

-Alban Webb and David Hendy are reading through transcripts of the BBC oral history collection in preparation for the next ‘100 Voices’ website.
+Alban Webb and David Hendy are reading through transcripts of the BBC oral history collection in preparation for the next ‘Voices of the BBC’ website.
 Due for launch in September, the new website will focus on what the BBC’s archives can tell us about its role in the Second World War, and the Cold War.
 The website will feature exclusive extracts from the BBC Oral History Archives, and give an insight into war reporting.
 We will also include footage from the new interviews we will be filming in the coming months.

 An important part of the project is collecting memories from members of the public.
 In the summer, we are planning another public event, which will showcase the new website, and offer an opportunity for the team to collect memories.
 Please sign up to our mailing list to receive updates, and copies of our news releases.
 We are also on Twitter: @ConnHistofBBC